Tuberculosis

 • As the infection is contained, destruction of the macrophages produces early “solid necrosis.”
 In 2 to 3 weeks, “caseous necrosis” develops and LTBI ensues.
 In the immunocompetent, granuloma undergoes “fibrosis” and calcification.
 In the immunocompromised, primary progressive TB develops.
 Cavitary lesions may form.

-• For latent infection: homeless, correctional facilities, close contact with infected person, living in areas with high incidence of active TB, health care workers; medically underserved, low income, substance abuse
+• For latent infection: homeless, correctional facility, close contact with infected, living in area with high incidence of active TB, health care worker; medically underserved, low income, substance use

-• For development of disease once infected: renal failure; lymphoma; silicosis; diabetes; cancer of head, neck, or lung; children <5 years old; malnutrition; systemic corticosteroids; HIV; immunosuppressive drugs; IV drug abuse, alcohol abuse, cigarette smokers; <2 years since infection with M. tuberculosis; <90% of ideal body weight
+• For development of disease once infected: renal failure; lymphoma; silicosis; diabetes; cancer of head, neck, or lung; children <5 years old; malnutrition; systemic corticosteroids; HIV; immunosuppressive drugs; IV drug use, alcohol misuse, cigarette smokers; <2 years since infection with M. tuberculosis; <90% ideal body weight

 • Screen for and treat LTBI.
 Report active TB to health department; test and treat all close contacts.
-Without treatment, LTBI will progress to active TB disease in 5–10% of affected people.
+Without treatment LTBI will progress to active TB disease in 5–10%.

-• Bacillus Calmette-Guérin (BCG) vaccine: used primarily in endemic countries; BCG is not recommended in the United States for high-risk children with negative PPD and ongoing exposure.
+• Bacillus Calmette-Guérin (BCG) vaccine: used primarily in endemic countries; high-risk children, negative PPD; ongoing exposure.
+Not recommended in US.

 Immunosuppression; HIV coinfection; malignancy